Menu

 Check out our Quickscan Schedule for mountaineering difficulty and instruction level, route descriptions, and availability.

-• What route would you recommend for the novice climber?
+• What route is recommended for the novice climber?

 All of our Rainier programs include basic mountaineering instruction that is tailored to the route being climbed.
-A novice climber might consider the Classic 3½ Day Rainier Summit Climb, or the 4½ Day Emmons Glacier Climb — both are considered appropriate climbs for first time climbers.
+A novice climber might consider the Disappointment Cleaver route (3½ Day or 4½ Day Seminar), or the 5½ Day Emmons Glacier Climb — both are considered appropriate climbs for first time climbers.

 • What are the climber-to-guide ratios on IMG Rainier programs?